Andrewwang07016/Public-Card-Trick/README.md

 # Card-Trick
-The program will create a random deck of cards, deal them out, pick them up, and determine the secret card.
+The program will create a random deck of cards, deal them out, pick them up, and determine the secret card
 #include <iostream>
 #include <iomanip>
 using namespace std;